FrancoisSuzeau/Solar-System/README.md

 ### 04/08/2021
 + Settings window : a simple window where we can choose settings (hdr, exposure, speed navigation, music, music volume and if overlay is display or not)
++ Cliking on a setting : It adatps on the screen dimension

+### 14/09/2021
++ We can now have a little window showing planete information (for now it is only displaying the name of the body)
++ Use the mouse wheel to change speed of navigation

 ## More in coming ...